 The third step is to create your lists for your sprint.
 Lists are essentially mini-projects under your over-arching sprint or space.
 Under your lists, you will create individual tasks that roll up into each list.

 Think-through about the flow of your project and how you'd like your lists to be set up.
 Managing tasks in lists helps to organize and label them effectively.
-Your lists could be certain milestones in your sprint, certain deliverables, or whatever makes the most sense for your team.
+Your lists could be certain milestones in your sprint, backlog items, certain deliverables, or whatever makes the most sense for your team.

 Here's how to create your list: